freakone/CarND-Vehicle-Detection/README.md

 I haven't implemented any averaging of the windows, so they jump between the frames.
 It would be required to have it.

-The second issue that could be handled is detection of the vehicles on the lanes that are separated.
+The second issue that could be handled is detection of the vehicles on the lanes that are separated by the road barriers.